 Townsend assumed homeownership was out of reach because she wound up with poor credit after her divorce, she says.
-The 54-year-old disabled veteran also had no clue that the U.S. Department of Veteran Affairs guarantees loans for military service members, veterans and their families — or that she was eligible to use the program after all these years.
+The disabled veteran also had no clue that the U.S. Department of Veterans Affairs (VA) guarantees home loans for military service members, veterans and their families — or that she was eligible to use the program after all these years.

 “They got me a secured credit card, which also brought my score up,” Townsend tells Bankrate.
 “I didn’t think I would be able to [buy a home], but they told me they wouldn’t give up on me.”
 They didn’t.
-In January, Townsend closed on her first home, a newly renovated ranch for $77,000 in Bellefontaine, Missouri, with no money down and no out-of-pocket closing costs.
-The seller even provided a one-year warranty.
+Some months later, Townsend closed on her first home, a newly renovated ranch for $77,000 in Bellefontaine, Missouri, thanks to a VA loan with no money down and no out-of-pocket closing costs.
+The seller even provided a one-year home warranty.

-VA loans come with competitive interest rates that are typically lower than conventional loans and other government-backed mortgages.
+There are many benefits to VA loans.
+Since they are partially guaranteed by the VA, they come with competitive interest rates that are typically lower than conventional loans and other government-backed mortgages.
+Servicemembers, spouses and dependents can get these loans often without having to come up with a downpayment or pay private mortgage insurance, or PMI, according to the VA’s website.
 The VA loan benefit also doesn’t expire once you leave the military and extends to eligible spouses, too.

 ‘This isn’t your grandfather’s VA loan’